ZhimingZo/Modulated-GCN/README.md

 python prepare_data_h36m.py --from-archive h36m.zip
 cd ..
 ```
-After this step, you should end up with two files in the data directory: data_3d_h36m.npz for the 3D poses, and data_2d_h36m_gt.npz for the ground-truth 2D poses.
+After this step, you should end up with two files in the dataset directory: data_3d_h36m.npz for the 3D poses, and data_2d_h36m_gt.npz for the ground-truth 2D poses.

 ### Evaluating our pre-trained models
 The pre-trained models can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1HoNd2YPc8BdGvrN46GR_N2OchahzLx4I?usp=sharing).
 Put `ckpt` in the project root directory.